Cantera/cantera-website/pages/install/install.rst

 Installing the Cantera C++ Interface & Fortran 90 Module
 ========================================================
+- The Cantera development interface can be installed on all operating systems using :ref:`Conda <sec-install-conda>` (*experimental*).

 - Ubuntu users can install the ``cantera-dev`` package from the :ref:`Cantera PPA <sec-install-ubuntu>`.